 For all enquiries please call 9495 1374.

-Helen Beckerman is a registered Psychologist.
-She is a Member of the Australian Psychological Society and has a Masters Degree in Counselling Psychology.
-Helen has experience working with individuals around issues of anxiety, depression, relationship difficulties and grief and loss.
+Kaitlyn Collits is a registered Psychologist.
+She has a Masters Degree in Counselling Psychology.
+Kaitlyn has experience working with individuals around issues of anxiety, depression, relationship difficulties and grief and loss.
 She has run a number of groups programs for individuals with social phobia, and has a particular interest in this area.

-Andrew Compton is a registered Psychologist and an Associate Member of the Australian Psychological Society.
+Harrison Bartlett is a registered Psychologist and an Associate Member of the Australian Psychological Society.
 His earlier experience included working with adolescent boys and in employment placement, and for the last 20 years he has worked in community agencies while maintaining a private counselling practice assisting people with a range of issues.
 During this time he has specialised in working with family conflict matters, particularly with men about their anger and abuse, as well as with women who are subject to it.
 His current work includes facilitating a men’s behaviour change program in a community health setting.

 Margaret Saunders is a registered Psychologist with a Masters Degree in Clinical Psychology.
 Margaret has worked with adults and adolescents experiencing a wide range of difficulties such as depression, anxiety, eating disorders, trauma, grief and chronic pain.
 Her area of interest is to work with individuals with a complex trauma history such as abusive childhoods.
 Margaret also has experience working with individuals from culturally diverse backgrounds.
 She uses Cognitive Behavioural Therapy, Acceptance and Commitment Therapy and has a strong training in Mindfulness techniques.